adjakka/Capstone_Projects/Capstone_2/README.md

     (Mac users may want to refer to this [guide](https://www.dummies.com/computers/macs/how-to-zip-and-unzip-files-on-your-mac/) to unzip files)

+    You may want to move the files to the [interim data folder](https://github.com/adjakka/Springboard_Capstone_Projects/tree/master/Capstone_2/data/interim) after the above step.

     Once the files have been unzipped, we'll have the json files in place.
 Json files aren't easy to work with and hence, its up to us to convert the data in this json file into a nice Pandas dataframe that we can use.
-Please refer to the below jupyter notebooks for cleaning up the files:
+The cleanup files can be found in the [interim data folder](https://github.com/adjakka/Springboard_Capstone_Projects/tree/master/Capstone_2/data/interim).
+But you may directly jump into the notebooks using the links below:
     * [Clean up Home and kitchen json](https://github.com/adjakka/Springboard_Capstone_Projects/blob/master/Capstone_2/data/interim/Home_kitchen.ipynb)(for cleaning "Home and kitchen" json),

     * [Clean up Office products json](https://github.com/adjakka/Springboard_Capstone_Projects/blob/master/Capstone_2/data/interim/Office_products_cleanup.ipynb)(for Office products json file).